rxue/learning-dirary/books/programming/jvm/java/ee/7/oracle-java-ee-7-tutorial/PartVIWebServices/README.md

 ## Annotations for Field and Bean Properties of Resource Classes
 ### Advanced JAX-RS Annotations

-## Validating Resource Data with Bean Validation
+## 31.2 Validating Resource Data with Bean Validation
+### 31.2.2.
+Validating Entity Data
+Use `@Valid` to method parameter, i.e. *entity data*, of method to ensure that the *entity data* is validated at runtime

-### Validation Exception Handling and Response Codes
+### 31.2.3 Validation Exception Handling and Response Codes
 * `ValidationException` - `500`
   * `ConstraintValidationException`
     * `500` if exception was thrown while validating a method return type